PhilipMa2/Lion-Study-Buddy/README.md

 ### Run Cucumber Feature Tests
   `bundle exec rake cucumber`

-The code coverage is stored in coverage/cucumber and it is expected to be 96.77%
+The code coverage is stored in coverage/cucumber and it is expected to be 92.65%

 ### Run Rspec Tests
   `bundle exec rake spec`

-The code coverage is stored in coverage/rspec and it is expected to be 97.85%.
+The code coverage is stored in coverage/rspec and it is expected to be 96.32%.

-### Basic Features (iter1)
+### New Features for iter2
-* login, logout feature
+* scheduling table feature
-* post feature (create, delete, confirm)
+* post accepting/rejecting feature

-*TODO for iter2:*
-* matching students
+* profile view accessibility feature

 *A Note for Feature Tests*
 These tests expect: